graves/loserland_exec/README.md

 ## Status

-Pre-alpha?
 Looking for help writing up in-depth documentation showing how the memory is laid out and code is executed.
 Would also like to add linux and darwin compatability.

 ## Contributing

 Please feel free to [open an
-issue](https://github.com/graves/loserland_exec/issues), send me an email:
-0o0o0o0o0@protonmail.ch, or reach out on [twitter](https://twitter.com/dqt)
+issue](https://github.com/graves/loserland_exec/issues) or reach out on [twitter](https://twitter.com/dqt)

 Questions, comments, concerns, and contributions will be met with compassion.

 ### References